tiframal/Projects/README.md

 2) Metricbeat

 These Beats allow us to collect the following information from each machine:
-Filebeat monitors log files.
+1) Filebeat monitors files and generates log files so that admins can monitor changes in file systems and within files themselves.
-Metricbeat monitors systemin ormation such as CPU usage and memory.
+2) Metricbeat monitors system and service information such as CPU usage and memory.
+This enables admins to track changes in machine performance, which can occur be impacted when malicious software is installed.
+Metricbeat is also able to detect changes to sudo privileges.

-TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc.

 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:

-Copy the _____ file to _____.
+Copy the playbook file to the correct target.
-Update the _____ file to include...
+Update the hosts file to include...
 Run the playbook, and navigate to ____ to check that the installation worked as expected.

 TODO: Answer the following questions to fill in the blanks: